Pull down to refresh stories

 The details worth keeping

 Phones with E-Ink displays are great for reading, but bad for video playback and gaming.
 On the device side, the useful angle is whether a technical change actually alters feel, lifespan, or upgrade cost in real use.
+The readers who should care most are the ones planning to replace a device, buy an accessory, or upgrade a work setup in the next few months.
+The next step is to see whether the current signals harden into a durable change or fade as a short-lived experiment.

 Why this matters most